 It is time for a call out to all that take pictures of epiphyllums.
 I'm guessing that includes all of us epiphyllum growers and a few that just enjoy the blooms.

-Your epis showed their best in late spring just asking you to take a photograph of them.
-So be ready with your camera to capture some pictures and submit them for the Photography contest at the October meeting.
+Your epis showed their best in late spring, take a photograph of them.
+So be ready with your camera to capture some pictures and if you are a member you are eligible to enter the photography contest.

-My favorite way is instead of using a sheet of dark paper I use a car window sun shades.
-The cloth ones with a metal frame (example) they are silver on one side and black on the other.
-They are lightweight enough that I use wooden clothes pins to clip them to an epi branch which holds them in place behind the bloom.
+My favorite way is to use a car window sun shade.
+The cloth ones with a metal frame (example) are silver on one side and black on the other.
+They are lightweight enough that I use wooden cloth's pins to clip them to an epi branch to hold them in place behind the bloom.

 The best time for pictures is always in the the morning or evening.